-Current pet owners must comply with procedures for the acquisition of any new pet.
-All prospective Purchasers must get permission of the Board to own pets prior to the acceptance by the Board of the resale agreement.
-All tenants of the Sponsor and Sub-leasees of shareholders shall provide the Board with written permission from the sponsor or shareholders of the apartment before the application is considered.
+The approval procedure and deposit shall not apply to pets that have already been approved by the Board.
+Current pet owners must comply with the above procedures for the acquisition of any new pet.
+All prospective purchasers must get permission of the Board to own pets prior to the acceptance by the Board of the resale agreement.
+All tenants of the Sponsor and sublessees of shareholders shall provide the Board with written permission from the sponsor or shareholder of the apartment before the application is considered.